XTLS/Xray-docs-next/docs/en/config/inbounds/tun.md

 Creates a TUN interface; traffic sent to this interface will be processed by Xray.
 Currently, Windows, Linux, macOS, and FreeBSD are supported.

+On Android, the TUN FD must be passed in from an external app, which uses VPN Service to redirect traffic.
+It cannot run standalone and only serves as a way for an app to feed traffic into Xray.

 ## InboundConfigurationObject

 `InboundConfigurationObject` corresponds to the `settings` item in [`InboundObject`](../inbound.md).